Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1345-1435

 Panelists reflected on Focus Group findings from a survey distributed to INFCIRC/908 Subscribing Member States.
 Different approaches to establishing trust and reliability in an organization were be described.
-Audience members were encouraged to share their personal experience and reflections on the survey results.
+Audience members shared their personal experience and reflections on the survey results.

 1345-1435